eshc/eshc-intranet/README.md

 * User management available through admin app
 * Lease management - admin and user sides
 * Mark Users as deactivated when they have moved out
-* 'Share received' checkbox for admins, display on user profile - modify model
+* 'Share received' checkbox for admins, display on user profile

 ## Features wanted